List of Welsh Fire cricketers

-Welsh Fire were formed in 2019, and played their first Hundred match in the 2021 season of The Hundred against Northern Superchargers for both the Men's side and the Women's side.
+Welsh Fire were formed in 2019, and played their first Hundred match in the 2021 season of The Hundred against Northern Superchargers for both the Men's team and the Women's team.
 Hundred matches are classed as Twenty20 matches and so have Twenty20 status or Women's Twenty20 status.
-The players in this list have all played at least one Hundred match for the Welsh Fire Men's or Women's side.
+The players in this list have all played at least one Hundred match for the Welsh Fire Men's or Women's team.

 Players are listed in order of appearance, where players made their debut in the same match, they are ordered by batting order.
 Players in Bold were overseas players for the Welsh Fire.